spookylukey/django-views-the-right-way/source/index.rst

  later...

-This guide was inspired by the fact that many people on the internet seem to be starting with "Class Based Views" (CBVs) as the default way to write views, to the point that some are even scared to write "function based views" (FBVs from now on), despite the fact that these are so much easier and simpler.
+This guide was inspired by the fact that many people on the internet seem to be starting with "Class Based Views" (CBVs from now on) as the default way to write views, to the point that some are even scared to write "function based views" (FBVs), despite the fact that these are so much easier and simpler.
 So here I am to save the day, and show you The Right Way.

-The essential part of this guide is very short, because FBVs are very easy and simple, but I've added extra bits for common patterns in FBVs.
+The essential part of this guide is very short, because FBVs are very easy and simple.
+In fact, the `Django tutorial for views
+<https://docs.djangoproject.com/en/3.0/intro/tutorial03/>`_ already has all you
+need to know.
+Just read that, and skip the bits about CBVs, and you'll be fine.

+But if you want a different take on the same things, this guide might be for you.
+I've also added extra bits for common tasks and patterns in FBVs for which CBVs are often suggested as the solution.
 If you read all of it:

 * You'll learn how to make your views usually shorter and definitely much simpler than if you used CBVs.